ZaichieXD/ManagementSystem/README.md

 # ManagementSystem
-Company Management system made using C# .Net and Entity Framework, Applying the Entity Framework's Code First Approach
+Company Management System is Windows Form Application made using C# .Net and Entity Framework Code First Approach.
+This app can manage employee, track projects, create reports and update to the latest projects completion news.

 Features:
 <br />